andystewart999/ha_bm2monitor/README.md

 It discovers BM2 battery monitor devices and creates sensors based on battery voltage, percentage and general state via explicit connection rather than BLE broadcast, which is what most other BM2-supporting integrations do.
 BLE broadcasts only contain the percentage unfortunately.

 There is an option to explicitily define the battery chemistry type which affects the percentage and status calculations.
-A number of sources have been used in the volts-to-percentage mapping function, which uses Numpy.
+A number of sources have been used in the volts-to-percentage mapping function, which uses Numpy for interpolating the voltage vs percentage details.

 With thanks to @KrystianD for his reverse-engineering of the BM2 data and app, and @bdraco and @Lash-L for the Oral-B integration that I, ah, leveraged.